goggledefogger/llm-music/docs/testing-best-practices.md

 3. **Reliable CI/CD**: Tests that pass consistently in different environments
 4. **Better Debugging**: Clear error messages and debugging strategies
 5. **Future-Proof**: Tests that won't break with minor UI changes
+6. **Behavior-Focused**: Tests that verify functionality rather than implementation details

 Remember: **Test behavior, not implementation.
 Use specific selectors.
-Handle multiple elements gracefully.**
+Handle multiple elements gracefully.
+Focus on what users see and experience.**